Arnold Weinstein (scholar)

-Arnold Louis Weinstein (born July 8, 1940) is an American literary scholar.
-He is currently Edna and Richard Salomon Distinguished Professor of Comparative Literature at Brown University.
+Arnold Louis Weinstein (born July 8, 1940) is an American literary scholar best known for his writing that makes the case for modernist literature's enduring value for understanding the human experience.
+He taught at Brown University for 54 years and is now the university's Edna and Richard Salomon Distinguished Professor Emeritus of Comparative Literature.

+Weinstein's numerous articles and eight books have been recognized with various honors.
+In 2009, for instance, The Atlantics literary editor Benjamin Schwarz named Weinstein's study of Scandinavian modernism, Northern Arts: The Breakthrough of Scandinavian Literature and Art, from Ibsen to Bergman, one of the 25 best books of the year.
+In 2023, he was awarded an honorary degree by Union College.

+Early life and education

 Weinstein was born in Memphis, Tennessee.
-After earning a B.A. in Romance Languages Princeton University in 1962, he enrolled at Harvard University, where he received both an M.A.
-(1964) and a Ph.D.
-(1968) in Comparative Literature.
+After earning a B.A. in Romance Languages at Princeton University in 1962, he enrolled at Harvard University, where he received both an M.A.
+(1964) and a Ph.D. in Comparative Literature (1968).
 He studied in Europe during his undergraduate and graduate years, spending time at Universite de Paris, Freie Universitat Berlin, and Universite de Lyon.

+Career

-He joined the faculty at Brown University in 1968, and was promoted to full professor a decade later.
+Weinstein joined the faculty at Brown University in 1968, shortly before the adoption of the New Curriculum.
+He worked to bring students to the Department of Comparative Literature through promoting interdisciplinary collaboration and the study of non-Western literature.
+He was promoted to Associate Professor in 1973 and Full Professor in 1978.
 In 2007, he delivered the keynote address, titled "Reading Proust, Tracking Bears, at Brown," at the Opening Convocation of the university's 244th year.

-Weinstein is the author of numerous articles and eight books.
-In 2009, The Atlantics literary editor Benjamin Schwarz named Weinstein's study of Scandinavian modernism, Northern Arts: The Breakthrough of Scandinavian Literature and Art, from Ibsen to Bergman, one of the 25 best books of the year.
+After 54 years on the faculty, Weinstein retired in 2023.

+Personal life

+Weinstein is married to Ann Cathrine Weinstein (née Berntson), former coordinator of Brown University's Swedish program.
+He has twin brother, Philip Weinstein, a former professor of English at Swarthmore College.